sftcd/openssl/esnistuff/echo.md

 The encch branch has a hacked-together prediction of how ECHO might work.
 These notes are the start of a non-haccky equivalent.

-## Overview of Current State (20200202 - a palindrome day!)
+## Overview of Current State (20200206)

 On the client side, I messed with ``ssl/statem/statem_clnt.c`` adding a ``tls_construct_encrypted_client_hello()`` function, which (for now) repeats all of ``tls_construct_client_hello()`` (to construct the inner CH) before re-doing the process to make the outer CH.
-The only inner/outer variance so far is the SNI differs, the ESNI extension in the inner has the esni-nonce, and the ENCCH extension is added to the outer.
+The only inner/outer variance so far is the SNI differs, the ESNI extension in the inner has the esni-nonce, a padding extension may be added (see below) and the ENCCH extension is added to the outer.
 The actual encryption calls are made within the ENCCH client to server handler.
 Otherwise all extension values are copied from the inner to outer CH when constructing the latter.

+For padding, for the moment, I add padding to the inner CH so that the overall inner CH plaintext length (in the PACKET passed to ``tls_process_client_hello()`` which I think is 9 octets shorter than what's sent on the wire)  is the ``padded_length`` from the ESNIKey or if the inner CH is longer than that, it is padded to a the nearest multiple of 16 octets plus a randomly chosen 0 to 3 additional 16 octet blocks of padding, i.e. between 0 and 47 padding octets are added.
+I haven't done anything new with padding the server's response messages.

-There is no compression, nor padding, in this code.
+There is no compression in this code.

 On the server side, the action kicks off inside ``tls_parse_ctos_encch()`` which decrypts the ENCCH, makes calls to parse the inner CH and then overwrites